remi6901/checkpoint3-node/README.md

 ## :zero: Setup | 30sec

-Before starting anything technical, your first mission is to clone this project, then create a branch with your lastname and firstname like so : `lastname_firstname`
+Before starting anything technical, your first mission is to fork this project and to clone it.

 ## :one: Step[1] - Database modeling | 20 min